 The idea that the Church should not defend itself the way every other organization does was mimicked by the Star-Gazette in upstate New York; it appeared the month after the USA Today piece ran.
 We also learned that even before the USA Today story ran, CBS and NBC, as well as internet sites, were screaming about all the money the Church was paying for lobbyists.
+A law firm, SeegerWeiss, was tabulating the data.
 Yet all of these organizations do not hesitate to acquire the best defense attorneys money can buy when they are in the hot seat.

 In November, the Wisconsin affiliate of National Public Radio did a hit job on the Church by dragging up old cases of abuse.
 Is there any institution in the nation that could not be subjected to the same scrutiny?
-In December, CNN weighed in with an incredibly inane story on old cases.
+In December, CNN weighed in with the most inane story of them all.